Reminder: This image includes female, upper-body nudity (if you really look for it) and may not be office safe.

 If you are at the restaurant, ask for a (free) tour of the upstairs.
 You can still see the original room numbers over eight different “hotel rooms” that are mostly offices today.

-The next layer is a nude (Comfy-chair 1) from my Shameless Hussies 1 CD.* I altered the colors, increasing magenta and yellow to mimic sepia tinting; then I inverted the color so that it turned out a good, aged-looking blue.
+The layer over that is a nude.
+I altered the colors, increasing magenta and yellow to mimic sepia tinting; then I inverted the color so that it turned out a good, aged-looking blue.

-I tweaked the layers making them various levels of transparent, increased the color saturation, and added the words “Old Town Spring” in faint letters over the woman’s head.
+I tweaked the layers making them various levels of transparent.
+I also increased the color saturation, and added the words “Old Town Spring” in faint letters over the woman’s head.
 All of the new text on the card is in the Rockwell Condensed font.

 To download a ready-to-print copy of this ATC, right-click here and save the image to your hard drive.
 Print it at 150 dpi on your home printer.